Skip to content

 Score your lease abstracts for CAM audit readiness

-Use the trigger scorecard to triage which leases in your client portfolios are worth a formal review before the dispute window closes.
+Use the trigger scorecard to find which leases are worth a formal review before the dispute window closes.

-Built for abstraction teams who want a triage tool, not a generic guide.
+Built for abstraction teams who need a qualification tool, not a generic guide.

 • Abstract-to-Audit Trigger Framework